- Where are you licensed as an attorney? Can you represent me?

 - Where did you attend law school?

 - How long does the process take?
+Can I expedite my order for faster service?
 How will I know when you’ve filed my trademark application?

 - How long does a trademark last?
 Do I have to renew it?